SBI Clerk Exam Pattern 2025: Prelims & Mains Paper Pattern

 2. Total Number of Questions and Marks

-There are a total of 190 questions carrying 200 marks as per the SBI Clerk main exam pattern.
+As per the SBI Clerk main exam pattern, there are 190 questions carrying 200 marks.
 The exam also has a negative marking scheme, where 0.25 marks are deducted for each incorrect answer.

 3. Time Duration

-The time duration for the SBI Clerk Mains Exam is 2 hours and 40 minutes.
+The duration of the SBI Clerk Mains Exam is 2 hours and 40 minutes.

 Limitless learning.
 Limitless Earning with Chegg